codepath/android_guides/Reducing-View-Boilerplate-with-Butterknife.md

 Butterknife uses **compile-time annotations** which means there is no additional cost at run-time.
 Instead of slow reflection, code is generated ahead of time.
 Calling bind delegates to this generated code that you can see and debug.
 This means that **Butterknife does not slow down your app at all!**

+### Compared to Dagger?

+Butterknife is about reducing view boilerplate. [[Dagger 2|Dependency-Injection-with-Dagger-2]] is dependency injection for arbitrary components.
+Dagger is very flexible but is not intended for view injection.
+Think of Butter Knife as a means of binding views rather than injection.
+In other words, **Butterknife and Dagger 2 are complementary** and many projects include both for different purposes.

 ## Setup

 Using Gradle, add the following line to `app/build.gradle` file: